benbridgeman03/GymBuddy/README.md

   Track sets, reps, and weights
   View and analyze past workout history

 This project is currently under development.
-The goal is to provide an easy and intuitive way to track gym progress on both Android and iOS.
+The goal is to provide an easy and intuitive way to track gym progress on both Android.

 Tech Stack
   Flutter & Dart